mongodb/docs/source/gridfs.rst

   >>> db = MongoClient().gridfs_example
   >>> fs = gridfs.GridFS(db)

-Every :class:`~gridfs.GridFS` instance is created with and will operate on a specific :class:`~pymongo.database.Database` instance.
+Every :py:class`~gridfs.GridFS` instance is created with and will operate on a specific :py:class`~pymongo.database.Database` instance.

 Saving and Retrieving Data
 --------------------------